svrbrndmg/tokitoriwebsite/README.md

 My only addition is a little favicon of Toki Tori sleeping, hope that's okay.
 (I also tweaked the code a bit, but this is not a change the average user will see or care to notice)

 If you download these files, open index.html and you'll have (nearly) the same experience as you would in 2001.

-I will likely not be hosting this, however.
+### UPDATE: Hosting this website on [Neocities](https://svrbrndmg.neocities.org).
+Bear with me as I have to put some files on an external site.
+(Neocities doesn't allow me to)

 If something isn't right, feel free to contribute or [email](mailto:svrbrndmg@proton.me) me about it.